Statutes and Financial Report

 – the President and the Vice President;

-The General Assembly shall be presided over by the President of the Board of Directors, or by his replacement, as established in article number 11, or, in the event of the Vice President also being absent, by the most senior member of the Board of Directors.
+The General Assembly shall be presided over by the President of the Board of Directors, or by her/his replacement, as established in Article n.11, or, in the event of the Vice President also being absent, by the most senior member in age of the Board of Directors.

 The General Assembly of the members:

-– shall establish the operational offices of the Association and decide a programme of activities;
+– shall establish the operational offices of the Association and decide a program of activities;

 – shall deliberate the balance sheet;

 – shall deliberate the responsibilities of the Board Members and any termination of the same;